 Yes.
 The preauthorization process for additional services was made available in November 2024.
-For more information, consult Section 5.0 of the Dental Benefits Guide.
+For more information, consult Section 5.0 of the Dental Benefits Guide and the Government of Canada web page for more information on preauthorization.

 What is the CDCP Oral Health Provider Search Tool?